lerax-chain/lerax-chain/docs/docs/operate/install.md

 To use Docker, you will need to have it installed on your system.
 If you haven't already installed Docker, you can follow the instructions on the
 [<ins>official Docker website</ins>](https://www.docker.com/) for your operating system.

-You can access the official Polygon Edge Docker images hosted under the [<ins>0xPolygon registry</ins>](https://hub.docker.com/r/0xpolygon/polygon-edge) using the following command:
+You can access the official Lerax Chain Docker images hosted under the [<ins>0xPolygon registry</ins>](https://hub.docker.com/r/0xpolygon/polygon-edge) using the following command:

   ```bash
   docker pull 0xpolygon/polygon-edge:latest